 Operation and Maintenance of the Water Facilities

 During the Start-Up and Testing Period and the Water Supply Period, HCWSA shall be solely responsible for the operating and maintaining the Water Facilities in accordance with Water Industry Standards and the cost thereof.
-Notwithstanding the foregoing, HDC shall have the right, but not the obligation, to oversee HCWSA’s operation and maintenance of the Water Facilities, such right to be exercised reasonably and the exercise of such right shall not otherwise serve to relieve HCSWA of its responsibility to operate and maintain the Water Facilities.
+Notwithstanding the foregoing, HDC shall have the right, but not the obligation, to oversee HCWSA’s operation and maintenance of the Water Facilities [NO RIGHTS!
+COULD BE CONSTRUED TO BE A LEASE.], such right to be exercised reasonably and the exercise of such right shall not otherwise serve to relieve HCSWA of its responsibility to operate and maintain the Water Facilities.
 The Parties intend HDC’s right of oversight to apply broadly and generally to all aspects of HCWSA’s operation and maintenance of the Water Facilities.

 HCWSA shall coordinate, with HDC, performance of maintenance activities on the Water Facilities.
 HCWSA shall use its best efforts to avoid maintenance of the Water Facilities during peak operating intervals at the Project, which peak intervals shall be identified by HDC.